mchenliu/Capstone_Project_Spotify_Data_Analysis/2_Exploratory_Data_Analysis/README.md

 - [Conclusion](#conclusion)

 # Introducation
 :mega: This is the second part of the project.
 In this section, I performed **Exploratory Data Analysis (EDA)** on the cleaned datasets from Part 1 [Data Collection and Preparation](/1_Data_Collection_and_Preparation/).
 EDA is an essential step to understand the cleaned data, identify potential issues, and determine which columns are most relevant for further analysis.
-It also serves as a guide for answering questions outlined in [introducation](/README.md).
+It also serves as a guide for answering questions outlined in below :point_down:.

 ## Questions to Answer
 Below are the questions I want to answer in my project: